petroniusniger/ratatoskr/docs/sprint-002/technical-doc.md

 ## Known Issues

-1. **AppArmor Confinement**: Application uses 'unconfined' policy which will need to be addressed for store submission
+1. **AppArmor Manual Review**: Application uses reserved 'bluetooth' policy group which requires manual vetting for OpenStore publication (this is normal and expected for Bluetooth apps)
-2. **Hardware Testing Pending**: Unable to test Bluetooth functionality without real hardware
+2. **Hardware Testing Pending**: Unable to test Bluetooth on real device from VM
 3. **Emulator Limitations**: D-Bus services may not be available in desktop emulator

 ## Next Steps